denten-books/plain-text/4-format.md

 The metaphors of human-computer interaction hide the true material conditions of the computed sign.
 More than a parchment packet to be unwrapped and discarded after purchase, the vessels of computation resemble little factories for the production of meaning.
-If I ask you to read a text, Shakespeare's *Hamlet*, for example, I may be sure that the text in my hands will remain the same as I pass it into yours.
+Imagine me asking you to read Shakespeare's *Hamlet*, for example, by lending you a copy of the text.
+In the case of a paper book, I may be sure that the text in my hands will remain the same as I pass it into yours.
 But the computed sign has the capability to adjust itself to new contexts.
 The simulated *Hamlet* may adapt itself to the new reader's geographic location, mood, or political affiliation.
 Far from being outside of the realm of possibilities, it is likely that in fact, most of the texts we consume today come to us in such algorithmically personalized way.
 Algorithms ubiquitously tailor streams of online news and updates, for example, to suit readers preferences.
 Under the computed sign, *nothing* is guaranteed in the passage of text from one pair of hands to another.
 Digital formatting expands its purview far beyond typographical convention.
 The erasure of words, word substitution, automatic summarization, wholesale generation of discourse by algorithmic means---the command and control layer contains all such possibilities.
 I will begin by identifying a feature of formalist thought that has long given me pause.
 The very concept of form, central to literary analysis, contains in it two conflicting ideas.
 Going back to reception of Plato, Hegel, and the Russian formalists, the English "form" renders at times the material, outward, and apparent shape of something said or pictured.
-Yet just as often, critics use "form" in the sense of a Platonic
-ideal: abstracted from matter, inward-facing, and in need of explication.
+Yet just as often, critics use "form" in the sense of a Platonic ideal: abstracted from matter, inward-facing, and in need of explication.
 Form in that sense is closer to the idea of an algorithm of a formula.
 It is the lasting hidden archetype that gives rise to temporary outward appearances.

 In this chapter, I propose we approach form and formatting anew, with fresh eyes.
 I will begin by arguing first that the intellectual history of formalism